davesag/sequelize-pg-utilities/README.md

       max: 15,
       idle: 10000
     },
-    replication,
+    protocol,
     ssl: {
       rejectUnauthorized: false,
       ca: 'some-root-cert',
       key: 'some-client-key',
       cert: 'some-client-certificate'
-    },
-    timezone,
     }
   }
+}
 ```

-Use the `migrationConfig` function to generate configuration details to suit Sequelize CLI's needs.
+Use the `migrationConfig` function to generate configuration details to suit Sequelize CLI's needs from your common `config` file, or environment variables.

 Create a `migrationConfig.js` file as follows: